System of Novelties

 Dawn Finley and Mark Wamble, Interloop—Architecture

-A unique hybrid between monograph and field guide, offering insights into the design practice and technical expertise of Houston-based firm Interloop—Architecture
+A unique hybrid of monograph and field guide, offering insights into the creative practice and design expertise of Houston-based Interloop—Architecture.

 1st edition, 2022

 272 pages, 404 color and 161 b/w illustrations, diagrams, graphs, and plans

 20.5 x 26.5 cm

 Houston-based Interloop—Architecture, founded in 2001 by Rice University School of Architecture professors Dawn Finley and Mark Wamble, focuses on innovative building technologies, inventive forms, and precise material finishes.
 Its wide-ranging projects include the design of custom furniture and fixtures, private residences, research complexes, and cultural institutions.